When I first knew I had PTSD

 2009 was a rough year for Steve.
 He lost a half-dozen family members, to include his wife Jessica Meyers, who died of colon cancer in July.
 In late October 2009 he suffered a broken back when a tent fell on him during a field training exercise.
 His back never fully healed and he deals with chronic pain.
 In December 2009 he had suicidal thoughts and he gave away many of his possessions.
 He declined consideration for promotion from 2009-2016.

-Steve got help for his mental health for the first time at a Veteran’s Center on 30 January 2015 after his girlfriend Vicki kept urging him to get help.
+30 January 2015, Steve got help for his mental health for the first time at a Veteran’s Center after his girlfriend Vicki kept urging him to get help.
 If he had received help when he first sought it, his PTSD would likely be a shadow of the past by now.